AlexShkarin/pyLabLib/docs/devices/OZOptics.rst

 OZ Optics devices
 ==============================

 OZ Optics provides a variety of mostly fiber-optics related devices.
-Pylalbib covers some of its fiber optomechanics solutions: polarization controller, tunable filter and variable attenuator.
+Pylablib covers some of its fiber optomechanics solutions: polarization controller, tunable filter and variable attenuator.
 Their requirements and general approach are fairly similar, so they are all collected here.

 Software requirements